International Longshoremen's Association: Allegations of organized crime

 Longshoremen obtained work through a shapeup in which bosses chose a workforce on a daily basis.
 Longshoremen often worked only a day or less per week as a consequence.
 Work was especially uncertain for those who unloaded trucks and had to appeal to gangsters who controlled this work for employment.

 The 1950s was a decade of turmoil and trauma for the ILA.
 Several sensationalist articles printed in New York City newspapers focused on alleged rampant gangsterism on the City's waterfront.
 The movie On the Waterfront would later popularize this viewpoint.
 At the same time, increasing unrest on the New York waterfront caused by internal conflicts in the ILA resulted in a 25-day work stoppage that halted only when New York State Industrial Commissioner Edward Corsi appointed a board of inquiry to investigate the October 1951 agreement in question.
 Extending the investigation beyond its original mandate, the Corsi Report first addressed the voting procedures initially at question—which turned out to be flawed, but not fraudulent—and then went on to focus on irregularities in the administration of several New York locals.

 The Corsi Report captured the attention of the public.
-It was perfect ammunition for the press—as well as that of Governor Thomas E. Dewey, who ordered his New York State Crime Commission to conduct a full investigation of the ILA.
-In actuality, the investigation was more like a trial, with "witnesses" testifying against the ILA and its leadership.
+It was grist for the press, as well as that of Governor Thomas E. Dewey, who ordered his New York State Crime Commission to conduct a full investigation of the ILA.
+In actuality, the investigation was more like a trial, with several witnesses testifying against the ILA and its leadership.
 Eventually, the highly publicized investigation ended with the condemnation of both the ILA and Joseph Ryan as corrupt.
 The Waterfront Commission of New York Harbor was created in 1953 to temporarily oversee the waterfront.

 The ILA strove to clean house and rid itself of the few members who had in fact been proven corrupt or criminal.
 In August 1953, the ILA was suspended from the American Federation of Labor (AFL), a devastating blow.
 The AFL created the International Brotherhood of Longshoremen (IBL-AFL) to replace the besmirched ILA and scheduled representational elections.

 Under the relentless pressure of the investigations and denunciations, Ryan resigned.
 Captain William V. Bradley was elected to the presidency of the ILA-Independent at the November 1953 convention.